buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcDateTimeResource/Entities/IfcResourceTime.md

 # IfcResourceTime

-_IfcResourceTime_ captures the time-related information about a construction resource.
+_IfcResourceTime_ captures the time-related information about a construction resource.<!-- end of definition -->

 > HISTORY  New entity in IFC4.